 - Lactation Consultants (IBLCE) - 3.0 R CERPs (1.0 per part)

 - Registered Dietitians (CDR) - Continuing Education Hours are applicable as part of the Professional Development Portfolio.

-Login information will be emailed to registered attendees 7 days and again 1 day prior to the event.
+Login information for the live webinars will be emailed to registered attendees 7 days and again 1 day prior to the event.